Korean kitchenware

 A heavy lid helps build pressure, which enhances the flavors.
 It’s also great for dishes like gamjatang (pork bone soup), which has a shallow broth and requires long cooking.
 Utilizing proper Korean kitchenware allows for healthier cooking techniques and preserves the authentic taste of Korean cuisine.

-7. Ttukbaegi (Earthenware Pot)
+7. Ttukbaegi (Traditional Korean Earthenware Pot)

 Even if you don’t have a dolsot, you can make dolsot bibimbap in a ttukbaegi.
 While the amount of crisped rice on the bottom is different, you can still make a delicious dolsot bibimbap or pot rice in a ttukbaegi.
 Ideally, choose one with a lid for better heat retention.